REGENERATIVE PROFESSIONALS ARE WANTED FOR ONLINE ReCOLLEGE FACULTY

 Read by hundreds of thousands of public and private leaders and practitioners globally, REVITALIZATION has amassed an archive of over 10,000 articles in over 200 issues during the past decade.

-RISING PLACES is an initiative of Washington, DC-based RECONOMICS Institute: The Society of Revitalization & Resilience Professionals, a 501(c)(4) non-profit organization.
-Its Executive Director is Storm Cunningham, who was in Tunisia meeting with local activists shortly before the Arab Spring.
+Washington, DC-based RECONOMICS Institute: The Society of Revitalization & Resilience Professionals, is a 501(c)(4) non-profit organization.
+Its mission is to “improve the process of improving places.”

-Cunningham says: “Over 90% of community revitalization efforts fail to make a significant, lasting difference in the local economy or quality of life.
-The three most common reasons are 1) lack of resources, due to insufficient investment by state/federal agencies, private real estate investors and employers; 2) lack of understanding among both residents and leaders of the process of creating resilient prosperity; and 3) lack of tools needed to track the forms of economic, social and/or environmental renewal desired by voters, and to track progress towards those goals.”
+Cunningham added: “Over 80% of community revitalization efforts fail to make a significant, lasting difference in the local economy or quality of life.
+The three most common reasons are 1) lack of resources, due to insufficient investment by state/federal agencies, private real estate investors and employers; 2) lack of understanding among both residents and leaders of the process of creating resilient prosperity; and 3) lack of ab efficient local process for reliably turning public and private investments into resilient prosperity.”

 Photo: Dave Marcmann.